jacobfeder/qmk_firmware/keyboards/circuit/readme.md

 Also, if you get an error that says "bootloader not found" or "device not found", try running the above Make command with ``sudo``.

+To program using ICSP run `avrdude_prog_icsp.sh ../../circuit_default_production.hex` in 'keyboards/circuit' directory with arduino as ICSP.

 Raw data (keyboard-layout-editor.com):